-A large number of Indian homeowners complain of damaged walls and how to prevent damp walls with the onset of the monsoon.
-During the rainy season, moisture seeps through the exteriors of the house and causes damp patches on the internal walls.
-This results in peeling paint, leakage, mold, fungus and also makes your home feel cold and dank.
+Numerous Indian homeowners complain about damaged walls with the onset of the monsoon season.
+To prevent damp walls is on the minds of every homeowner — an all-important task meant to be completed before leakage due to the rains wreaks havoc on homes.
+During the rainy season, moisture seeps through the exteriors of the house and causes internal wall dampness.
+This dampness in wall issue faced in almost all homes can result in peeling paint, leakage and also makes your home feel cold and dank.
 Often, these patches remain long after the rainy season has passed.
+Moulds and fungus on walls due to rains can also cause health issues.

-Prolonged exposure to moisture can do serious damage to your walls and to the structure of the house, so it’s essential to deal with the problem effectively.
+Prolonged exposure to moisture can do serious damage to your walls and to the structure of the house, so it’s essential to prevent damp walls effectively.

 - Moisture from the ground can rise above ground level and damage walls